rgehring/osxDopeLogin/README.md

 OSX Dope Login
 ===================

-This bash script makes your mac login screen have a randomly chosen PNG ONLY background image from a file you specify.
+This bash script makes your mac login screen have a randomly chosen PNG ONLY background image from ~/Pictures/wallpaper.
+Any time you open a terminal, you get a new background choice at login.
+(You can also pop it into Automator to run on login if you don't use the terminal much.)

 Installation
 -------------